 What is Hemp Seed Oil & how does it help my skin?

-High's founder Melissa Jochim formulated High Beauty as an entire skincare line using the revolutionary ingredient Cannabis sativa (hemp) seed oil for good reason.
-While it has been widely accessible and legal for years, Cannabis sativa (hemp) seed oil os often recognized solely as a source of dietary nutrition.
+High's founder and formulator Melissa Jochim created High Beauty as an entire skincare line using the revolutionary ingredient Cannabis sativa (hemp) seed oil for good reason.
+While this ingredient has been widely accessible and legal for years, Cannabis sativa (hemp) seed oil is often recognized solely as a source of dietary nutrition.
 And while this is true, it just so happens to be incredibly effective at supporting skin health, too.
 Here’s all you need to know about using hempseed oil for your skin:

 when applied to the skin, Cannabis sativa (hemp) seed oil: